-All-in-one seats: There are also “all-in-one” seats, such as the Evenflo Symphony, Everystage, the Graco Milestone and the Graco 4Ever.
+All-in-one seats: There are also “all-in-one” seats, such as the Evenflo Everystage, the Graco 4Ever and the Nuna Exec.
 These seats can be used rear facing, forward facing, or as a BPB (belt-positioning booster seat).

 “Well heck, why doesn’t everyone just buy an all-in-one seat?” you ask.

-Good question… it’s because most of them are not tall enough for bigger kids who still need to be in a booster.
+Good question… it’s mainly because infant seats are a much better seat for babies, as you can take them in and out of the car with ease.
+Also, many of these all-in-one seats are not tall enough for bigger kids who still need to be in a booster.
 Translation: You would still have to purchase another/taller booster seat anyway.

 All the Hubbub About Rear-Facing